What is an Indemnity Policy and Do I Need One?

 It is important to note that it is often possible to negotiate with the seller to have them pay, in whole or in part, for the policy, especially if the need for the policy stems from a failure on their part, such as losing the compliance certificates.

 For more information on all aspects of conveyancing, head over to our information hub.
 You can meet our team of conveyancers here.
-For a quote, get in touch today.
+Get in touch today to get a conveyancing quote within minutes.

 You might also like